benhj/knoxcrypt/README.md

 Requirements:

 - some of the boost headers and libraries to build (see makefile).
-- fuse for the main fuse layer binary (the binary 'teasafe')
+- fuse for the main fuse layer binary (the binary 'knoxcrypt')
 - crypto++ headers and libraries for building and linking
 - cryptostreampp, a small set of headers allowing straight forward implementation of encrypted file streams (see [https://github.com/benhj/cryptostreampp](https://github.com/benhj/cryptostreampp)).